HathorNetwork/rfcs/text/0032-nft-standard.md

 There are some special cases where the NFT token won't follow the proposed standard, e.g. if it needs more than one data output.
 In that case, our wallets and explorer won't automatically identify this token as NFT.

 Given that this situation is expected to be rare, we will handle them manually.
 The NFT creator will need to get in touch with Hathor team, in order to have the token identified as an NFT on the official Hathor explorer.
 Besides that, as long as the digital asset's URL is immutable, it should be approved in the review and should be shown in Hathor's Public Explorer like any other standard NFT.

+## Drawbacks

+- The main drawback is increased storage usage.
+File to be stored on immutable storage will cost more than prior standard.
+- Repetition of "name" property twice in CollectionObject.
+- Instead of employing a standard percentage, using Basis Points for royalties may be like going the additional mile.
+- External info may be completely unnecessary for regular projects & don't seem to hold much value for both exchange and creator, hence it can be optional for creators to include in metadata.
+- Various projects have already minted without this enhanced NFT metadata standard.

 ## FAQ